f5devcentral/f5-agility-labs-irules/docs/class2/module1/lab3.rst

 #.
 Create a separate HTTP (port 80) and HTTPS (port 443) VIPs for the
    same application and apply the above iRule to the HTTPS VIP.

 #.
-Repeatedly navigate to the HTTP URL to verify that you are indeed
+Repeatedly navigate to the HTTP URL fully qualified domain name
-   talking to the HTTP VIP.
+   to verify that you are indeed talking to the HTTP VIP.

 #.
-Navigate to the HTTPS URL one time to verify that you can access it.
+Navigate to the HTTPS URL fully qualified domain name one time to
+   verify that you can access it.

 #.
-Now attempt to go to the HTTP URL again.
-Depending on the browser it
+Now attempt to go to the HTTP URL fully qualified domain name again.
-   should immediately go to the HTTPS URL.
+   Depending on the browser it should immediately go to the HTTPS URL fully qualified domain name.

 #.
 If you’re using a Chrome browser, you can navigate to
    ``chrome://net-internals/#hsts`` to see this URL value now added to